Change up your sides with garlic-y roasted green beans and mushrooms!

 - 2 cups green beans fresh, ends trimmed

 - 2 cups mushrooms fresh (any variety), sliced

 - Preheat oven to 400 degrees.

 - In a large mixing bowl combine all ingredients.
 Toss to combine and lightly coat the mushrooms and beans in the oil.

 - Spread in an even layer on a large baking sheet.
-Bake for 20 to 15 minutes until browned.
+Bake 20-25 minutes or until and tender to .
 Serve hot and enjoy!